Skip to content

 Section titled “Molecular Targeted Therapy and Gene Therapy”

 The application of read-through drugs (ataluren) for PTC-type mutations in aniridia is being investigated at the basic research level 8).
-Regarding PAX6 gene therapy, basic research using AAV-PAX6 vectors for gene supplementation in Sey mutant mouse models is ongoing.
+Regarding PAX6 gene therapy, basic research on gene supplementation using AAV-PAX6 vectors in Sey mutant mouse models is ongoing.
 Future clinical trials are anticipated.

 Corneal Regenerative Medicine and Artificial Iris